hknerts/Technical-Assessment/README.md

 ```

 ## ANSWERS
-**1-) Describe / design the perfect automation pipeline using Jenkins**
-#####     a.
-Look for what is included in the pipeline, DevSecOps, Code checks, Functional testing, Performance testing, release sign off.
+**1-) Describe / design the perfect automation pipeline using Jenkins Look for what is included in the pipeline, DevSecOps, Code checks, Functional testing, Performance testing, release sign off.**

 ```json
 Something here
 ```

 **2-) Create a sample IaaC template using Terraform to provision a single server in availability zone a, with a 20gb operating system volume, and a 100g locally attached data volume.
 The server will be used to calculate complex equations.**
 ```json
 You can check the Terraform folder in this repository.